Kerliix/auth-server/README.md

 Appreciation to open source contributors whose libraries made development efficient and secure.

 Special thanks to our internal team for feedback and testing.

+---

+License
+This project is licensed under the MIT License.

+Contact
+For questions or support, please contact [mahmoodkaliika810@gmail.com.com].